 What if you could go one step further?
 StethoMe caught our interest the moment we first saw it.

 The idea is quite innovative.
 StethoMe is an AI-powered stethoscope that allows you to examine yourself (or your loved ones) at home.
-The device works with a dedicated application which sends the results immediately to the doctor.
+The device works with a dedicated application that sends the results immediately to the doctor.
 Based on the information, the clinician decides what to do next.
 This makes things so much easier, especially when you can’t meet the health professional face-to-face.

 Healthcare scheduling software